-Suspense and story structure are interrelated.
+In literary terms, suspense and story structure are interrelated.
 A strong plot will begin by raising a question or series of questions, introducing central characters that the reader will want to stand beside throughout the entire story, and establishing the central conflict that those characters will be fighting against from start to finish.
-When these steps are done successfully, the story will hold the reader’s attention and keep them focused on—or, suspended by—the story’s major questions.
+When these steps are done successfully, your stories will hold the readers’ attention and keep them focused on—or, suspended by—the story’s major questions.

 What are long-term suspense and short-term suspense?

 Long-term suspense might be a question like, “Will the two best friends find love together?”
-The writer sets up the question early on in the story, and each piece of the plot contributes in some way to answering this question.
+The writer sets up the question early on in the story, and each piece of the plot contributes in some way to answering this question by the end of the novel—usually at the climax of the plot.
 In fact, the reader spends the whole story waiting for it to be fully answered.
 Long-term suspense can happen in any genre, and it’s what makes the reader want to find out how the story ends.

 Long-term suspense can be supported by moments of short-term suspense.
 Each of these moments of suspense comes with its own dramatic question.
 They might be something like, “How will she react when she learns that he went on a date with someone new?”
 Or, “Will he receive her letter before he leaves for his new job?”

-These brief moments all contribute to the suspense of the larger overarching story, but they also create suspense of their own.
-Using both long-term and short-term suspense in concert is the key to an effective story: long-term suspense makes the reader want to reach the ending of the story, while moments of short-term suspense keep them immediately turning the pages to the next chapter.
+These brief moments all contribute to the suspense and excitement of the larger overarching narrative, but they also create suspense of their own.
+Using both long-term and short-term suspense in concert is the key to effective stories: long-term suspense makes the reader want to reach the ending of the story, while moments of short-term suspense keep them immediately turning the pages to the next chapter.

 The suspense vs. mystery vs. horror genres